mickem/nscp-docs/docs/checks.md

 -   ok-syntax

 The top-syntax defines the overall message whereas the detail-syntax defines how each entry is formatted.
-The actual values are similar to what we saw before in the filter and warnign/critical thresholds.
+The actual values are similar to what we saw before in the filter and warning/critical thresholds.

-Looking at check_cpu the default syntaxes (as we have already seen) are:
+Looking at `check_cpu` the default syntaxes (as we have already seen) are:
 ```
 top-syntax=${status}: ${problem_list}
 ok-syntax=%(status): CPU load is ok.